akbari10352/trailblazer-scaffold/README.md

 *example :*
  `rails g trailblazer_scaffold:generate Shop::Product`

-**Make sure you enter the full class name include the nested class too**
+Make sure that you enter the full class name include the parent classes, for `models/shop/product.rb` use `Shop::Product`